Fast Cross-Validation via Sequential Testing

-Equipped with this property we can now take a thorough look at the worst case performance of the CVST algorithm.
+Using these assumptions we can now take a look at the worst case performance of the CVST algorithm.
 Suppose a global winning configuration has been constantly marked as a loser up to the safety zone, because the amount of data available up to this point was not sufficient to show the superiority of this configuration.
-Given that the global winning configuration now sees enough data to be marked as a winning configuration by the binarization process throughout the next steps with probability $\pi$, we can give exact error bounds of the overall process by solving specific recurrences.
+Given that the global winning configuration now sees enough data to be marked as a winning configuration by the binarization process throughout the next steps with probability $\pi$, we can give an error bound of the overall process by solving specific recurrences.

 \JMLRfigureMore{testRecurrence}{.8}{Visualization of the worst-case scenario for the error probability of the CVST algorithm: A global winner configuration is labeled as a constant loser until the safety zone is reached.
 Then we can calculate the probability that this configuration endures the sequential test by a recurrence scheme, which counts the number of remaining paths ending up in the non-loser region.}{trim=5pt 15pt 30pt 40pt,clip=true}